Yenisei: Navigation

-The first recreation team to navigate the Yenisey's entire length, including its violent upper tributary in Mongolia, was an Australian-Canadian effort completed in September 2001.
+The first recreation team to navigate the Yenisey's entire length, including its violent upper tributary in Mongolia, was an Australian-Canadian expedition completed in September 2001.
 Ben Kozel, Tim Cope, Colin Angus and Remy Quinter were on this team.
 Both Kozel and Angus wrote books detailing this expedition, and a documentary was produced for National Geographic Television.

 A canal inclined plane was built on the river in 1985 at the Krasnoyarsk Dam.